Why Berth a Boat Stern-To

 Look around a parking lot and you'll see that most cars are parked headfirst.
-But look around a marina or dock, and you'll see that all the boats are berthed stern first, or to put it in nautical terms, "stern-to."
+But look around a marina or dock, and you'll see that most boats are berthed stern first, or to put it in nautical terms, "stern-to."

 Why is it that we tend to park our cars one way but berth our boats the other?
 Surprisingly, it's not for the reason most people think.
 You might be thinking that it's because it's easier to get on and off a boat at the stern than it is at the bow.
 While that's a perfectly good assumption to make, it isn't the real reason.
 The real reason is that by berthing a boat stern to mooring, any incoming waves and water turbulence will hit the bow and not the stern.
 The bow of a boat is designed to carve through water, so any rough water hitting the bow of a berthed boat will break on the bow and dissipate on either side of the boat.